ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 ```
 {: screen}

-## Applying tags to volumes with the API
+## Applying tags to volumes<staging, virtual server instances, or shares</staging> with the API
 {: #backup-apply-tags-volumes-api}
 {: api}